fuzhufozhu/ali_lot/intl.en-US/User Guide/Monitoring and Maintenance/Online debug/Debug applications using virtual devices.md

 # Debug applications using virtual devices {#task_nfz_212_qgb .task}

 IoT Platform provides virtual devices to help developers debug applications.
-Currently, only IoT Platform Pro Edition supports the online debugging feature.

 A typical IoT development process is as follows: a device client is developed, the devices report data to IoT Platform, and the developers use the data to develop applications.
 However, this development process is time consuming.
 To resolve this issue, IoT Platform provides virtual devices that simulate the physical devices connecting to IoT Platform and reporting defined properties and events.
 You can then use the data reported by the virtual devices to debug your applications.
 After the physical devices connect to IoT Platform, the corresponding virtual devices will automatically become inactive.